Alkia/pocket_money_smart_contract/README.md

 # Pocket Money Solidity Smart Contract
-A solidity smart contract sending periodically pocket money to a 3rd.
+A solidity smart allowing transfering periodically pocket money to a 3rd party.

 Develop Solidity smart contracts using Remix, the online IDE for Solidity.
 Works on Windows, Linux and Mac, no need to install anything.